alanb128/balena-magic-mirror/README.md

 # balena-magic-mirror
-Simple balena implementation of MagicMirror.
+Simple balena implementation of MagicMirror on a Raspberry Pi 3.

 Using balena makes MagicMirror super easy to set up and use when your Pi is less accessible/mounted behind a mirror:
 - A captive portal for setting/resetting WiFi credentials via another device